mead-ml/mead-baseline/README.md

 pip install -e .
 ```

-This first installs `mead-layers` (8 mile) locally and then `mead-baseline`
+This first installs `mead-layers` AKA 8 mile, a tiny layers API containing PyTorch and TensorFlow primitives, locally and then `mead-baseline`

 ## A Note About Versions

-Deep Learning Frameworks are evolving quickly, and changes are not always
+Deep Learning Frameworks are evolving quickly and changes are not always
 backwards compatible.
 We recommend recent versions of whichever framework is being used underneath.
 We currently run on TF versions between 1.13 and 2.2, and we recommend using at least TF 2.1.
 The PyTorch backend requires at least version 1.3.0, though we recommend using a more recent version.